-When creating a joined report, there are three ways you can join them: Left Join, Right Join, and Inner Join
+When creating a joined report, there are five ways you can join them: Left Join, Right Join, Inner Join, Full Join, and Cross Join.

 Left joins are the most common type of join.
 You will use this when you have a primary report that has all of the data you want to use (for instance, online orders from the last 30 days) and the second report has extra data that you want to add to the first report (for instance, customer info that you'd like to attach to each order).

-When making a left join with the Joined Report, the report in Connection 1 will be treated as the primary report.
+When making a left join with the Joined Report, the report in Table 1 will be treated as the primary report.

-Right joins work the same way as left joins, except the report set as Connection 2 will be the primary report.
+Right joins work the same way as left joins, except the report set as Table 2 will be the primary report.

 An inner join will only include the rows that have common values between the two reports.
 For example, you could join a report of email newsletter subscribers with a report that has customers who have purchased from you to get a list of only customers who also subscribe to your newsletter.

 The “Full” join is also called the “full outer join” and it will bring in all values from both reports.
 It’s kind of like the opposite of the inner join that only brings in the common values.
 The Full join will bring in all the data from both reports even if there is no data in some of the fields from one of the reports.

 “Cross” join combines the two reports so that all of the data from one report will be added to each row of the second report.
 An example of this is if you had a table that had the color options for T-shirts and the second table had the size, a cross join would create a row for each combination of colors and sizes.
 Basically, it multiples the number of rows because it is joining all of the rows from one report to each row of the second.